kimchirice/codecademy/bootstrap/composition_II_in_Red/readme.md

 ## Hints along the way

-  [. ]1.What about the ordering?
+  [. ] 1.What about the ordering?
   Stuck?
 Get a hint

-  [. ]2.Thinking about the layout?
+  [. ] 2.Thinking about the layout?
   Stuck?
 Get a hint

-  [. ]3.More complex layouts?
+  [. ] 3.More complex layouts?

 Stuck?
 Get a hint
+  1. The initial ordering of the columns is all scrambled!
+But you can use the labeled diagram to help you unscramble the pieces.
+  If you’re more a visual person, you can add some text inside the element.

+   2. You can think of the layout in a few different ways.
+One way is to separate the painting into two rows.
+  In one row are the pieces A, B, and C.
+  In the second row are the pieces D, E, F, and G.
+  Focus on one row before moving on to the other row.
+  You could also organize it differently but think about the painting in rows and columns!
+3.
+4.

 Extra
-[  ]4.If you want some additional challenges:
+[  ] 4.If you want some additional challenges:
   * change up the painting layout entirely.
   * render the painting differently based on screen size (use breakpoints).
   * add different colors using Bootstrap.